pyepics/pyepics/doc/overview.rst

 working with sets of related PVs, you may find the :class:`Device` class helpful.

 The lowest-level CA functionality is exposed in the :mod:`ca` module, and companion :mod:`dbr` module.
-While not necessary recommended for most use cases, this module does provide a fairly complete wrapping of the basic EPICS CA library.
-For people who have used CA from C or other languages, this module should be familiar and seem quite usable, if a little more verbose and C-like than using PV objects.
+While the :class:`PV` module is recommended for most use cases, :mod:`ca` module does provide a fairly complete wrapping of the basic EPICS CA library.
+For people who have used CA from C or other languages this module should be familiar, if a little more verbose and C-like than using PV objects.

 In addition, the `epics` package contains more specialized modules for alarms, Epics motors, and several other *devices* (collections of PVs), and a set of wxPython widget classes for using EPICS PVs with wxPython.

-The `epics` package is supported and well-tested on Linux, Mac OS X, and Windows with Python versions 2.7, and 3.5 and above.
+The `epics` package is supported and well-tested on Linux, Mac OS X, and Windows with Python versions 3.10 and above.

 Quick Start